cardillan/mindcode/doc/syntax/SYNTAX.markdown

 In the command-line tool, using the `require` statement with external files is analogous to the [`--append` command-line argument](TOOLS-CMDLINE.markdown#additional-input-files).

 > [!IMPORTANT]
 > At this moment, all included files share the same variable namespace.
-Functions, variables, constants, and program parameters defined in one source file may conflict with identically named function, variable, constant, or program parameter in another included file.
+Functions, variables, constants, and program parameters defined in one source file may conflict with an identically named function, variable, constant, or program parameter in another included file.

 ## Compilation and optimization